IBM/Dromedary/README.md

 All the human annotations used in this project can be found [here](prompts).

-### TODOs

-- [x] Add the evaluation code for TruthfulQA and HHH Eval.
-- [x] Release Dromedary delta weights at Hugging Face model hub.
-- [x] Release the synthetic training data of Dromedary.
-- [x] Add support for stream inference in the chatbot demo.
-- [ ] Add the `requirements.txt` for the training pipeline.
-- [ ] Add support for Hugging Face native pipeline in the released model hub.

 ### Citation

 Please cite the following paper if you use the data or code in this repo.